Marc Bartra

-Marc Bartra Aregall ([ˈmaɾɡ ˈbaɾtɾə əɾəˈɣaʎ], [ˈmaɾɣ ˈβaɾtɾa aɾeˈɣal]; born 15 January 1991) is a Spanish professional footballer who plays as a centre-back for Süper Lig club Trabzonspor and the Catalonia national team.
+Marc Bartra Aregall ([ˈmaɾɡ ˈbaɾtɾə əɾəˈɣaʎ], [ˈmaɾɣ ˈβaɾtɾa aɾeˈɣal]; born 15 January 1991) is a Spanish professional footballer who plays as a centre-back for La Liga club Real Betis.

-He started his career at Barcelona, where he played 103 professional games and scored six goals across seven seasons, winning 13 honours including five La Liga titles.
-In 2016, he joined Borussia Dortmund for €8 million, where he lifted the DFB-Pokal in his first season.
+He started his career at Barcelona, where he played 103 professional games and scored six goals across seven seasons, winning 13 honours including five La Liga titles and two UEFA Champions League trophies (including a continental treble in 2015).
+In 2016, he joined Borussia Dortmund for €8 million, lifting the DFB-Pokal in his first season.
 He returned to Spain in 2018, playing 146 total games for Betis and winning the Copa del Rey in 2022.

-Bartra won the 2013 European Championships with Spain's under-21 team.
-He made his senior debut in 2013, and was selected for Euro 2016.
+Bartra won the 2013 European Championship with Spain's under-21 team.
+He made his senior debut in 2013, and was selected in the squad for Euro 2016.

 Club career

 Barcelona

-Born in Sant Jaume dels Domenys, Tarragona, Catalonia, Bartra joined RCD Espanyol as a child before moving to FC Barcelona's youth system, La Masia, at age 11.
+Born in Sant Jaume dels Domenys, Tarragona, Catalonia, Bartra joined Espanyol as a child before moving to Barcelona's youth system, La Masia, at age 11.
 After progressing through its ranks, he was promoted to the B side in 2009.

 Bartra made his first-team debut on 14 February 2010, coming on as a substitute for Jeffrén Suárez for the final 30 minutes of a 2–1 loss to Atlético Madrid at the Vicente Calderón Stadium.
-He started his first La Liga game one year and three months later, playing the entire 0–0 home draw against Deportivo de La Coruña, and scored his first goal on 21 May 2011 to help them come from behind to win it 3–1 at Málaga CF in the season's last round.
+He started his first La Liga game one year and three months later, playing the entire 0–0 home draw against Deportivo de La Coruña, and scored his first goal on 21 May 2011 to help them come from behind to win 3–1 at Málaga in the season's last round.

-In the 2012–13 campaign, Bartra joined the first team squad permanently, but manager Tito Vilanova tended to field Javier Mascherano, Alex Song and Adriano ahead of him, and played only 16 games in all competitions.
+In the 2012–13 campaign, Bartra joined the first team squad permanently, but manager Tito Vilanova tended to field Javier Mascherano, Alex Song and Adriano ahead of him, and only appeared in 16 matches in all competitions.
 He signed a new three-year contract in March 2014.

 On 16 April 2014, in the final of the Copa del Rey against Real Madrid, with five minutes remaining, Gareth Bale outsprinted Bartra from the halfway line – with the former running off the field at one point – before scoring the 2–1 winner.
 He himself had levelled the score midway into the second half, from a Xavi corner kick.
 He remained a third or fourth choice under new manager Luis Enrique, making 25 appearances and scoring once as the team won the treble in 2014–15.